- Adult Skin Problems Slideshow Pictures

 Is keratosis pilaris contagious?

 Keratosis pilaris is not contagious.
-It is not an infection and is not caused by a fungus, bacterium, or virus.
 People do not give it to someone else through skin contact and do not catch it from anyone else.
 Some people are simply more prone to developing keratosis pilaris because of genetics and skin type.